Eugene-Bond/gmail-automation-tools/README.md

 # Google Apps Scripts for Gmail automation

-Got bored to remind someone about something important for you?
-Forgetting to follow up on something in time?
-Let automation do the job and be focused on other stuff!
+Got bored reminding someone about something critical for you?
+Forgot to follow up on something on time?
+Let the automation to do this job for you and you can focus on other important stuff!

 Intro
 -----